Ujhani: Politics

-BILSI (Assembly constituency) is the Vidhan Sabha constituency.
-BADAUN (Lok Sabha constituency) is the parliamentary constituency.
+Bilsi (Assembly constituency) is the Vidhan Sabha constituency.
+Badaun Lok Sabha constituency is the parliamentary constituency.
+The Chairman Of Ujhani is Poonam Agarwal from BJP won by overwhelming majority.

 Education

 Ujhani is a small town connected to many rural areas.
 Many children from the villages come here to get education.
-In recent times with great emphasis on education, there have been many schools and colleges that are being established here.
+In recent times, with great emphasis on education, there have been many schools and colleges established here.